I quit my day job to give full-time blogging a try.

 I had my own reservations.
 Would I be able to get affordable health insurance?
 Would my website revenue maintain it’s current trajectory?
 Would I be able to grow it enough to not have to dip into savings and to continue our financial progress?
 Would I be able to get another job if things didn’t work out?

-In January of 2010, just one month before I eventually quit, I set a goal: even thought I was tired of my corporate career, I would continue in my current job at least two more years and work harder than ever to bring my blog to a full-time level.
+In January, just one month before I eventually quit, I set a goal: even though I was tired of my corporate career, I would continue in my current job at least two more years and work harder than ever to bring my blog to a full-time level.

 The two years would allow us to have another child, allow Mrs. PT to finish school, and allow for her to potentially get back to teaching.

 This goal lasted a month.
-At work I was assigned a three week project in India that would have me miss our little girl’s first birthday.
-When it was just Mrs. PT and I, this job was the perfect fit.
+At work, I was assigned a three-week project in India that would have me miss our little girl’s first birthday.
+When it was just Mrs. PT and me, this job was the perfect fit.
 She would come along with me on these overseas trips and we got to see the world.

 My next move was to bust through some of those fears I was having (i.e. health insurance, future job prospects, etc.).
 I quickly ran some quotes on eHealthInsurance.com.
 The monthly premiums on the high-deductible plans weren’t that bad.

 Today, instead of using health insurance found on the open market, I use a medical sharing program called Medi-Share.
 Medi-Share allowed me to reduce my monthly healthcare cost by over $700!
 Read my review of this life-changing service.
 Boy, do I wish it had been around when I first wrote this post!